-5% of Fitness Studios Retain 30+% Of Their Members: 5 Ways to Boost That
+Only 5% of Fitness Studios Have a 30+% Membership Retention Rate: 5 Ways to Fix That

 It’s always great to sign on new, paying members at your fitness studio, but it’s just as important to retain them as loyal customers.
 When you implement retention strategies, you protect all of the time and money you spent to get and close those leads in the first place.